 The regulations for waste incineration plants and large combustion plants take their inspiration from the European WID and LCPD directives.
 WID and LCPD are both covered by the MCERTS standard.

-With MCERTS, you hereby get assurance of compliance with the standards your environmental certification is built on, good software and high IT security.
+Thus with MCERTS, you get assurance of compliance with the standards your environmental certification is built on, good software and high IT security.